MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 - After the connection is established, the HAR sample player app running on Hololens 2 will start "Receiving".

-### Mode 2: Run Sample app on PC in Listen Mode and HAR player app in Connect Mode:
+### Mode 2: Run the sample app on your PC in Listen Mode and the HAR player app in Connect Mode:

 - Click Listen on the 2D UI screen in Sample ap that is running on PC
 ![app-remoting-flat-ui](images/app-remoting-flat-ui.png)